The City of Ashland supports clean local renewable energy production.

 - The system must be interconnected with the electric service at the facility and be net-metered.

-- The system will need to verify a total solar resource fraction (TSRF) of at least 75%.
+- The system must have at least 2,500 W of panels with total solar resource fractions (TSRFs) of at least 75%.

-- Qualifying systems will have at least 2,500 Watts of modules with TSRFs (total solar resource fractions) of at least 75% that are independent (independent maximum power point tracking) from modules with less than 75% TSRFs.
+- Qualifying systems must have at least 2,500 Watts of panels with TSRFs of at least 75% that are independent (independent maximum power point tracking) from panels with less than 75% TSRFs.

 - The system must be installed with permits from the City's Building Safety Division and comply with all permit requirements.